AkeelAli/sonic-platform-vpp/docs/HLD/vpp-port-drop-stats.md

    `tests/drop_packets/test_drop_counters.py`; the `rif_members` case is
    unaffected.

-## Risks
+## Appendix

+A previous version of this patch only stored the index in `opaque2` and treated `0` as "not set", zeroing it in `bond_input`.
+That was fragile: `opaque2` is not reset per packet, so packets that skip `bond_input` could read a stale non-zero value.
+It was also costlier on the fast path: since `opaque2` is not reset per buffer allocation, the sentinel had to be written on every packet to establish a known "not set" state (and to be fully correct would have needed a reset on every path reaching the drop node, not just `bond_input`).
+The current design (buffer flag plus a dedicated `opaque2` word) addresses those issues — `b->flags` is already reset on every buffer allocation, so per-packet validity comes for free.

-The main risk with this solution is that it relies on non-upstream buffer state — a scarce per-buffer flag bit (bit 27, formerly `AVAIL9`) plus a `u32` in `opaque2` — so it is fragile across VPP rebases.
+This approach however has the disadvantage that it relies on non-upstream buffer state — a scarce per-buffer flag bit (bit 27, formerly `AVAIL9`) plus a `u32` in `opaque2` — so it is fragile across VPP rebases.
 It permanently consumes one of VPP's limited `AVAIL` flag bits and must be re-checked on every rebase: if upstream later assigns bit 27, the patch has to move to another free bit.
 The flag also guards only against stale reads across packets, not against another node overwriting the `orig_rx_sw_if_index` word in `opaque2` for the same packet between the RX rewrite and the drop; that word is carved from the tail `unused[]` words that nothing touches today, so that case is low risk.